- Feb 19, 2025

 Supplier Support

 Choosing a crane supplier isn't just a one-time transaction; it's building a long-term partnership.
+Require clear lead times for high-wear items such as brake pads, ropes, and bearings.
 You'll rely on the supplier for spare parts, technical support, maintenance assistance, and potentially upgrades over the crane's lifespan.
-Supplier support is a critical factor.
-Yuantai has been in the crane industry for decades, we are a subsidiary of Dongqi Group, which has decades of experience in crane production and has strong production strength.

 Conclusion